yaya-cyber-lab/enterprise-soc-home-lab/docs/07-ubuntu-server-deployment.md

 Deploy an Ubuntu Server virtual machine as a Linux endpoint in the Enterprise SOC Home Lab.

-This Ubuntu Server will be used for future SOC lab components, including:
+This Ubuntu Server will support future SOC lab components, including:

 * Linux endpoint logging
 * SSH administration